 Action is taken by Local SMS personnel to query for a serviceProvNPA-NXX.

 The Local SMS sends an M-GET request to the NPAC SMS for the serviceProvNPA-NXX object.
+For the XML interface, NXQQ – NpaNxxQueryRequest.

 The NPAC SMS responds by sending an M-GET response containing the NPA-NXX data back to the Local SMS.
+For the XML interface, NXQR – NpaNxxQueryReply.

 NPA-NXX Query by the SOA